Alec Reeves

-Alec Harley Reeves CBE (10 March 1902 – 13 October 1971) was a British scientist best known for his invention of pulse-code modulation (PCM).
+Alec Harley Reeves CBE (10 March 1902 – 13 October 1971) was an English scientist best known for his invention of pulse-code modulation (PCM).
 He was awarded 82 patents.

 Early life

 Alec Reeves was born in Redhill, Surrey in 1902 and was educated at the Reigate Grammar School, followed by a scholarship to the City and Guilds Engineering College in 1918, and then postgraduate studies at Imperial College London in 1921.

 Career

 Reeves joined the International Western Electric Company in 1923, and was part of a team of engineers responsible for the first commercial transatlantic telephone link.
 In 1925 Western Electric's European operations were acquired by ITT, and in 1927 Reeves was transferred to ITT's research laboratories in Paris.
 Whilst in Paris, he was responsible for a number of projects, including: a short-wave radio link between the telephone networks of Spain and South America, the world's first single-sideband radio telephone system, and for developing a multi-channel carrier system for UHF radio telephones.
 He was also responsible for innovations in the design of automatic frequency control circuits, digital delay lines and condenser microphones.